Subgame Perfect Equilibria of Sequential Matching Games: Algorithm for Tractable Cases of SPE Computation

 This section introduces the ($Q$-oriented) {\em sequentially fixing deferred acceptance algorithm} (SFDA), which is sketched as follows: given an instance $(I,\sigma)$, the algorithm repeatedly computes the $Q$-optimal stable matching and updates the instance by removing the firm-worker pair that appears first in the offering order among all the matched pairs.
 The algorithm stops the repetition when there is no acceptable pair, and then outputs the matching that consists of all the pairs removed so far.
 We denote the output matching by $\sfda(I,\sigma)$.
 The formal description of SFDA is given in Algorithm \ref{alg:SFDA}.
 Recall that $\qopt(I)$ in the description denotes the $Q$-optimal stable matching of a matching instance $I$, which is computed by Algorithm~\ref{alg:QOPT}.

-It is worth mentioning that the algorithm SFDA is closely related to the ($Q$-oriented) efficiency adjusted deferred acceptance algorithm (EADA), which is introduced by Kesten~\cite{Kesten2010} and simplified by Bando~\cite{Bando2014} and Tang and Yu~\cite{TY2014}.
-EADA iteratively fixes a last proposer\footnotemark{} under DA, while SFDA fixes the minimum pair in the predetermined order $\sigma$.
+The algorithm SFDA is inspired by the ($Q$-oriented) efficiency adjusted deferred acceptance algorithm (EADA), which is introduced by Kesten~\cite{Kesten2010} and simplified by Bando~\cite{Bando2014} and Tang and Yu~\cite{TY2014}.
+While EADA iteratively fixes a last proposer\footnotemark{} under DA, our algorithm SFDA fixes the minimum pair in the predetermined order $\sigma$.
 EADA produces the worker-optimal vNM-stable matching, and hence SFDA also produces it if the order $\sigma$ is consistent with the fixing order in EADA\@.

 For any \SPEM instance $(I,\sigma)$ where $I = (P, Q, E, {\succ})$, the output matching $\sfda(I,\sigma)$ has the following properties.